manoj-kumar-k/manoj-kumar-k/README.md

 ### Hello Everyone
-  🌱 I’m currently learning Python, MySQL and Machine Learning 👯 I’m looking to collaborate on projects related to python, MySQL and Machine Learning 🤔 I’m looking for help with python coding and machine learning
+  🌱 I’m currently learning Python, MySQL and Machine Learning.
+  👯 I’m looking to collaborate on projects related to python, MySQL and Machine Learning.
+  🤔 I’m looking for help with python coding and machine learning.

 <!--